lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-02-Legacy-League-0-1.md

 ---

-The first league FNM ended with the following results:
+The league's first FNM ended with the following results:

 |   Place   | Name and surname            | Result      | Deck               |
 |:---------:|-----------------------------|-------------|--------------------|